 Alternatively, the Casualty Actuarial Society is the primary actuarial society for property and casualty (P&C) insurance in the United States.
 So, if you decide to be an actuary that works with auto, house, or other property insurance, then you’ll become a Fellow of the Casualty Actuarial Society.
 You’ll need to write CAS exams going forward.

-Exam P, FM and IFM are all accepted by both societies, so you don’t have to decide which route you’re going to take.
-You know with certainty that you’re going to need to pass all three of those exams.
+Currently, Exam P, FM and IFM are all accepted by both societies, so you don’t have to decide which route you’re going to take until you’ve completed these three.
+However, going forward it is likely that you’ll need to pass the first two exams then make the decision.

 Once you reach your fourth exam, you’re going to need to decide whether you’re going the SOA route or the CAS route (more on that here).